mrJean1/PyGeodesy/README.rst

 *-Vincenty* and *-Nvector* and two for spherical ones, *sphericalTrigonometry* and *-Nvector*.
-Each module provides a geodetic *LatLon* and a geocentric *Cartesian* class with methods and functions to compute distance, initial and final bearing, intermediate and nearest points, area, perimeter, conversions and unrolling, among other things.
+Each module provides a geodetic *LatLon* and a geocentric *Cartesian* class with methods and functions to compute distance, initial and final bearing, intermediate and nearest points, intersections of circles and paths,area, perimeter, conversions and unrolling, among other things.
 For more information and further details see the documentation_, the descriptions of `Latitude/Longitude`_, Vincenty_ and `Vector-based`_ geodesy, the original `JavaScript source`_ or docs_ and the Python `GeographicLib`_.

 Also included are modules for conversions to and from `Cassini-Soldner`_, ECEF_ (Earth-Centered, Earth-Fixed cartesian), UPS_ (Universal Polar